 Unlike a homesteader, who has created a life on the land, the farmer’s life does not necessarily need to be on the farm.

-They could simply be farming on the land and living in another area.
+They could be farming on a plot of land and living in another area.

 Having said this, there are many farmers who both live on their land and use it to produce income.

 6. Homesteads and hobby farms often get confused